Disaster Recovery & Rebuild

 It's hard to understand why those with the least to lose have been hit so hard.

 Appalachia Service Project volunteers have been making homes warmer, safer and drier for Central Appalachian families in need since 1969.
-In recent years, ASP has expanded that outreach to include building new homes for natural disaster survirors and vulnerable families whose homes are beyond repair.
+In recent years, ASP has expanded that outreach to include building new homes for natural disaster survivors and vulnerable families whose homes are beyond repair.

 Give now to help families devastated by the flooding in Kentucky